rit-sse/governing-docs/primary-officers-policy.md

 Goals
 -----
-Our primary goals for the 2013 academic year are to:
+Our primary goals for the 2015-2016 academic year are to:

-* Continue to strengthen the areas of the Society that have been successful
-* Bring all the Society's efforts to the same high standard that our successful endeavors have set
-* Strengthen the Society's standing with the RIT and software engineering communities
+* Strengthen our relationship with the RIT Software Engineering Department
-* Adapt the Society to the institute's new calendar
+* Make the Society financially sound without the candy cabinet
+* Promote continuity from year to year
+* Ensure that the lab remains an academically-focussed space
-* Continue to grow the Society's membership
+* Be able to provide documentation of what is done during the year
+  * This includes all committee heads

 Primary Officer Responsibilities
 --------------------------------